-If the mini teacup Pomeranian, you desperately wish to own is in reality a show Pom, then this is the teacup Pomeranian height and a teacup Pomeranian full grown size will be the same as show Poms.
+If the mini teacup Pomeranian you desperately wish to own is, in reality, a show Pom, then this is the teacup Pomeranian height, and a teacup Pomeranian full-grown size will be the same as a show Pom.

 The Pom breed standard deviates from most others by requiring the female to be slightly larger than the male.

-At the formation of English Pomeranian Club the breed was divided by weight into two sections: one section for Pomeranians under 8 lbs and the other section for Pomeranians over 8lbs.
-What was then called the Toy Pomeranian.
-This Toy Pomeranian should be under 8lbs in weight and height was to not exceed 8 inches at the shoulder.
+At the formation of the English Pomeranian Club, the breed was divided by weight into two sections: one for Pomeranians under 8 lbs and the other for Pomeranians over 8 lbs.
+What was then called the Toy Pomeranian?
+This Toy Pomeranian should be under 8 lbs in weight, and height did not exceed 8 inches at the shoulder.

 Four challenge certificates were granted by the Kennel Club, one for each sex in either weight.
-In 1908 the challenge certificates where reduced to two, but after requests to the kennel club the number of challenge certificates for Pomeranians was again reinstated to four challenge certificates.
+In 1908 the challenge certificates were reduced to two, but after requests to the kennel club, the number of challenge certificates for Pomeranians was again reinstated to four challenge certificates.

-A lot of this confusion is caused by dubious outlets, e.g. pet shops, backyard breeders and unfortunately, even from some not so good registered breeders using these advertising ploys on unsuspecting buyers.
+A lot of this confusion is caused by dubious outlets, e.g., pet shops, backyard breeders, and unfortunately, even some not-so-good registered breeders using these advertising ploys on unsuspecting buyers.

-The correct sized show Pom do not have big litters.
-1 to 3 Pom babies in a litter is a the norm for a Pedigreed, Registered, Show Pomeranian.
+The correct-sized show Pom does not have a big litter.
+1 to 3 Pom babies in a litter is the norm for a Pedigreed, Registered Show Pomeranian.

 After 40 years of experience breeding Pomeranians, I will state that 3 to 4 Pomeranian puppies in a litter from a pedigreed, registered show Pomeranian is a large litter.

-Tiny Pomeranian dogs are not an economic viable breed for the puppy mills and backyard breeders.
-Most “Pomeranians” sourced from these type of outlets seem to be something completely different to the show Pomeranian.
+Tiny Pomeranian dogs are not economically viable for puppy mills and backyard breeders.
+Most “Pomeranians” sourced from these outlets seem entirely different from the show Pomeranian.

-The pups when very young still look cute to the uneducated eye, but as they mature these dogs get bigger and bigger, long nosed, long backed, long legs, big eared, lack head and leg coat and very often have low tail sets.
+When very young, the pups still look cute to the uneducated eye, but as they mature, these dogs get bigger and bigger, long-nosed, long-backed, have long legs, are big-eared, lack head and leg coats, and very often have low tail sets.

 Beware of Advertising for Teacup Pomeranians, Miniature Pomeranians

-We have all seen advertisements for teacup Pomeranian puppies for sale, or mini Pomeranian puppies for sale.
-You can be sure that anyone who uses these term to sell Pomeranian pups is not reputable.
+We have all seen advertisements for teacup Pomeranian puppies or mini Pomeranian puppies for sale.
+You can be sure that anyone who uses these terms to sell Pomeranian pups is not reputable.

-My advice is to always purchase from a reputable pom breeder, so my advice to you is to avoid any “breeder” advertising or mentioning their puppies by these terms.
+My advice is to always purchase from a reputable pom breeder, so I advise you to avoid any “breeder” advertising or mentioning their puppies by these terms.
 I would look for your new family member elsewhere.

-A Pomeranian dog which is recognized as show quality should be in the weight range 2 to 2.5. kilos.
-There is very good reason to have the minimum weight of 2 kilos.
+A Pomeranian dog recognized as show quality should be in the weight range of 2 to 2.5. kilos.
+There is a good reason to have a minimum weight of 2 kilos.

 There are often problems with very small animals.
 Among the most common to appear are associated with health and vulnerability to ailments that larger animals of that breed often take in their stride.

 Breeding very small Pomeranians is often fraught with problems.
-Natural whelping is often impossible and veterinary intervention may be required, with the resultant vet bills.
+Natural whelping is often impossible and veterinary intervention may be required, resulting in vet bills.

-The smallest puppies in a litter often will have problems feeding naturally from their mother.
-The larger, stronger puppies will push the smaller sibling of the teat.
-Human intervention, by way of tube feeding if the puppy is very weak or bottle feeding for a slightly stronger puppy, is required if this puppy is to survive.
+The smallest puppies in a litter often have problems feeding naturally from their mother.
+The larger, more robust puppies will push the smaller sibling of the teat.
+Human intervention, tube feeding if the puppy is very weak or bottle feeding for a slightly stronger puppy, is required if this puppy is to survive.

-In most animals the small members of the litters are called “runts”.
+In most animals, the small members of the litter are called “runts.”
 The runts are not looked at as having any breeding potential and are certainly not used in any breeding program, nor are they built up as something to be sought after.
 The percentage of “runts” are generally kept to a minimum in any good breeding program.

-Very small Pomeranians are far more fragile than the normal sized Pomeranians.
+Very small Pomeranians are far more fragile than normal-sized Pomeranians.
 Often requiring a lot of special care during their lifetime.

 Tiny Poms are NOT Suitable in Households with Young Children

 A small Pom can be easily killed or suffer serious injuries by being dropped by a young child.
-When purchasing a Pomeranian as a family companion or pet it is always important to select the healthiest puppy available.
-A shortened life span on much loved family pet will have greatly affect all family members.
+Selecting the healthiest puppy when purchasing a Pomeranian as a family companion or pet is essential.
+A shortened life span on a much-loved family pet will significantly affect all family members.

 If you are still determined to have a very small Pomeranian ( less than 4lb as an adult ).
 Go to extreme lengths to ensure that you purchase a healthy and active Pomeranian puppy.

-I would avoid having a small Pomeranian puppy shipped, so make arrangements to see the puppy in the fur prior to purchase.
+I would avoid having a small Pomeranian puppy shipped, so make arrangements to see the puppy in the fur before purchase.
 Ask about the puppy’s age.

-Pomeranian puppies should not leave there mother and siblings until at least 8 weeks of age.
-A very small Pomeranian dog puppy should not be leaving the breeder until at least 10 to 12 weeks of age.
+Pomeranian puppies should not leave their mother and siblings until at least eight weeks.
+A small Pomeranian dog puppy should not leave the breeder until at least 10 to 12 weeks.

 Final thoughts on Miniature Pomeranian or Teacup Pomeranians

 N.B.
-This article first appeared on the Pomeranian headquarters website and is published here with written permission of the author.
+This article first appeared on the Pomeranian headquarters website and is published here with the author’s written permission.

 Copyright Pomeranian.org.
 All Rights Reserved.